 Course files cannot be printed directly within Teachable.
 If you would like to print any course files, you will first need to download the file on your computer.
 Then, you can open the file directly on your computer using a third-party application (such as Adobe Acrobat Reader, Google Drive, or other word processing apps) and print the file from there.

-Commenting on a lecture
+Commenting on a lesson

 Add text into the Leave a Comment field and/or upload an image using the image uploader here: